zshamrock/blog/resources/templates/md/posts/2018-03-02-golang-data-types-cheatsheet.md

 ****

-I might have possibly missed some cases, but I believe the most common cases were described.
+I might have possibly missed some cases, but I believe the most common cases were covered.
 Will keep the table updated when new techniques are learnt or discovered in the process of practicing Go.

-If you think there is something worth to add, please, share this in comments, I will appreciate!
+If you think there is something worth to add or missing, please, share this in the comments, I will appreciate, and then update the cheatsheet accordingly!

 Thanks, guys!